c0mm1e/CS181_Final_Project/README.md

 # CS181_Final_Project

-This is my final project for the ShanghaiTech University' *Artificial Intelligence* course (CS181).
+This is my final project for the ShanghaiTech University *Artificial Intelligence* course (CS181).